Zak-Rogers/Shared-Power/README.md

 Jude Rony

 Task:
-Create a application follow a brief using Python.
+Create a application following a brief using Python.

 Description:
 Application for hiring and hiring out tools using Tkinter GUI.